BumbleBee0819/Setup-NVIDIA-GPU-within-Docker-Containers/Setup_GPU_with_Docker.md

             <p align="left"><img src="https://github.com/BumbleBee0819/Setup-NVIDIA-GPU-within-Docker-Containers/blob/master/img/list%20container.png"  display= block width=70%></p>
         </div>

    - Save the container's file changes/settings into a new docker image.
+Next time you can open the image with the <new image name>.
         ```bash
         $ docker commit <Container ID> <new image name>